Social Media Strategy

 Independent Film

-1. to raise awareness of the film,
+1. Raise awareness of the film itself

 National Teachers Academy (NTA) is considered a beacon for Black children: a top-ranked, high-performing elementary school located in the fastest growing neighborhood on Chicago's South Side.
 As the neighborhood gentrifies, a wealthy parents’ group seeks to close NTA and replace it with a high school campus.
 How will NTA's students, parents, and educators fight to save their beloved institution?